Resistance

 A therapist who concurs with the addict or alcoholic who believes that abstinence is an option and not a necessity, is engaging in the most troublesome and dangerous resistance that can present itself with this population.

-Flores extends the concept of resistance to the therapist's own countertransference-driven collusion with the patient's denial, identifying this as the gravest clinical form of resistance in addiction work.
+Flores extends the concept of resistance to the therapist’s own countertransferential collusion with the patient’s denial, arguing that iatrogenic resistance constitutes the gravest clinical danger in addiction treatment.

 Flores, Philip J, Group Psychotherapy with Addicted Populations An, 1997supporting